-The recent AWS outages have been frustrating for many.
-If you’d like to know why this is happening and how to avoid it , read on!
+The recent AWS outage has been frustrating for many.
+If you’d like to know why this is happening and how to avoid it, read on!

 December started with a bang thanks to the abundance of holidays.
 This included an increase in online retail sales, packages flooding delivery services, and high traffic on websites across America!
 But then something happened…OutAGES.

-Amazon Web Services (AWS) US East 1 region went down in mid-December which impacted many companies who rely heavily upon this service for their business -all over America and Europe.
+Amazon Web Services (AWS) US East 1 region went down in mid-December which impacted many companies that rely heavily upon this service for their business -all over America and Europe.

 AWS Outage 2021 Details

 There have been two outages so far in December.
 There was one on 7th December 2021 and one on 15th December 2021.